nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 ## Pin-compatible MCUs

 Depending on how you count, there are anywhere from 14 to 125 other MCUs that are pin-compatible with this breakout board.
-I made a [spreadsheet with all 125 possibly pin-compatible MCUs](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/tree/main/Pin-compatibility-check/LQFP) and added some notes about how they differ from the STM32F103C8T6 and also their stock and pricing information on JLC PCB.
+I made a [spreadsheet with all 125 possibly pin-compatible MCUs](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/blob/main/Supporting-documentation/Pin-compatible-MCUs.xlsx) (also in [PDF format](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/blob/main/Supporting-documentation/Pin-compatible-MCUs.pdf), for online viewing) and added some notes about how they differ from the STM32F103C8T6 and also their stock and pricing information on JLC PCB.
 A note about the three categories of "pin-compatibility" follows.

 The first category of pin-compatible MCUs are those that STM32CubeMX lists as pin-compatible with the STM32F103C8T6 if it is using the USB and JTAG peripherals and both external oscillators.
 There are **13** MCUs in that list (14 if you include the STM32F103C8T6 itself), which you can view by opening the spreadsheet above and filtering for only those MCUs listed as "TRUE" in the column named "Pin-compatibility (1)".